shrutijain90/peace-map/README.md

 I have used a Recurrant Neural Network with Long Short-Term Memory for prediction.

-Files 1 - 3 explore the data using some visualizations File 4 combines multiple input datasets obtained from various sources File 5 trains the predictive model (RNN for time series forcasting), tests it, and makes predictions File 6 plots the final predictions
+Files 1 - 3 explore the data using some visualizations.
+File 4 combines multiple input datasets obtained from various sources.
+File 5 trains the predictive model (RNN for time series forcasting), tests it, and makes predictions.
+File 6 plots the final predictions.